HAHerrmann/NetworkEpidemics/README.md

 The `SIRModelAnalysis` files generates figures from the simulation saved when running the `SIRModelSimulations` file.

-# Pre-print
-A snapshopt of the code at the time of the pre-print submission can be found here:
+A snapshopt of the code at the time of the submission can be found here:

 [![DOI](https://zenodo.org/badge/252158608.svg)](https://zenodo.org/badge/latestdoi/252158608)

-All of the simulations used to generate the figures in our pre-print are stored in the `ManuscriptData` zip file.
+All of the simulations used to generate the figures in our publication are stored in the `ManuscriptData` zip file.

 ![Example Output of SIR on Scale-free](ExNetwork.png)